Technology Degrees & Programs

 With courses ranging from Introduction to Engineering Technology, Power Electronics and Alternative Energy Applications, and Managerial Applications of Information Technology, DeVry has technology courses designed to help prepare students for a variety of careers.
 To see a list of our all technology course offerings, along with descriptions, visit our technology courses page.

-How will DeVry professors teach my tech courses?
+How will DeVry professors teach my technology courses?

 Our technology professors know tech like hardware, software and equipment because they're techies themselves.
-They're determined to deliver working knowledge today to help you make difference in the tech world tomorrow.
-Through a hands-on approach based in real-world methods, your professors will give you an in-depth look at what today’s tech professionals need to know to be successful.
+They're determined to deliver working knowledge today to help you make a difference in the tech world of tomorrow.
+Through a hands-on approach rooted in real-world methods, your professors will give you an in-depth look at what today’s tech professionals need to know to be successful.

-Yes, many courses are offered online.
-In fact, the option to earn a degree online is offered by both of the associate degree and bachelor’s degree programs.
+Yes, many technology courses are offered online.
+In fact, the option to earn a technology degree online is offered by both of the associate degree and bachelor’s degree programs.

 Would programming be considered IT?

-Yes, one of the courses that you will need to take when you get your IT associate degree is Introduction to Programming.
+Yes.
+One of the courses that you will take when you earn an IT associate degree is Introduction to Programming.
 In this programming course you will learn about the basics of programming, such as variables, expressions, conditionals and functions.